GaloisInc/ivory/ivory-tutorial/tutorial.md

 ### Installing stack

+Stack is a tool for managing a repository of Haskell source.
+We're going to use it to build all of the libraries in the Ivory repository, and then our own example application.
+Stack can also build and maintain a documentation index, which can ease development.

-Follow the directions for your OS at [haskellstack.org](http://docs.haskellstack.org/en/stable/README/#how-to-install)
+To install stack, follow the directions for your OS at [haskellstack.org](http://docs.haskellstack.org/en/stable/README/#how-to-install)

 ### Checkout the Ivory repository